ZeppLu/KDE-at-Arch/README.md

 #### Title Bar
 To get a more integrated title bar, follow [this instruction](http://www.alexl.netsons.org/78).
 To remove the blue horizontal line between title bar and windows, head to `System Settings -> Application Style -> Window Decorations -> Theme -> Configure Breeze` and uncheck a self-explained option.

+#### Window Decoration
+If an application ask KWin not to draw decoration for it, aka Client Side Decoration, KWin will not draw ANY decoration, including shadow around it.
+So it will look extremely ugly if the application doesn't do its job well, in this case we can create a window rule to forcefully draw decoration for it, see `ForceBorderNCM.kwinrule` for example.

+But there's a known bug: close button on system title bar cannot close NCM correctly, so we need to kill it manually, which is just annoying.

 Control
 ------------